sunilabrahamindia/sunilabraham/publications/lining-up-the-data-on-the-srikrishna-privacy-draft-bill.md

 ---
 layout: default
 title: "Lining Up the Data on the Srikrishna Privacy Draft Bill"
-description: "An article by Sunil Abraham analysing the implications of non-consensual processing in the Srikrishna Committee’s draft data protection bill."
+description: "An article by Sunil Abraham analysing the implications of non-consensual processing in the Srikrishna Committee's draft data protection bill."
 categories: [Media articles, Publications]
 date: 2018-07-30
 authors: ["Sunil Abraham"]